EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 print('Best RMSE:', gsBO.best_score['rmse'], gsBO.best_params['rmse'])
 print('Best MAE:', gsBO.best_score['mae'], gsBO.best_params['mae'])
 </pre>
-The method option allows to choose between alternating least squares and stochastic gradient descent.<br>
+The method option fits the model using either alternating least squares or stochastic gradient descent.<br>
 Reg denotes the regulation strength.<br>
 Learning rate refers to <a href=https://machinelearningmastery.com/understand-the-dynamics-of-learning-rate-on-deep-learning-neural-networks/>the amount that the weights are updated during training</a>.<br>
 Number of epochs specifies <a href=https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/>the number times that the learning algorithm will work through the entire training dataset</a>.<br>